twcooper328/First-Jest-Tests/Readme.md

 - objects contain an "id" property
 - array is correct length
 - item names are correct
-- items doesn't contain a specific opbject
+- items doesn't contain a specific object

 ### Subtract